josephlarralde/pd-jl/README.md

 ### a collection of externals and abstractions for pure-data vanilla

+This library is oriented towards musical creation, providing various audio synths and effects, as well as a bunch of utilities to manipulate rythms and scales.

-This library is available as `jl` via pd vanilla's integrated package manager `deken`.
+It is available as `jl` via pd vanilla's integrated package manager `deken`.

 #### building